phoenix741/woodstock-backup/docs/website/doc/internal/pool.md

 The goal of the backup manifest is to describe files in the backup.

-We will have one file by backup, each manifest file will be stored in the `hosts` directory (different for each host backedup).
+We will have one file by backup, each manifest file will be stored in the `hosts` directory (different for each host backuped).

 The manifest file will contain, for each backup, the list of files saved, and for each file: